José Anthony Torres

 José Mario Anthony Torres (born 27 August 1972) is a Panamanian former football defender.
-He is currently manager of Sporting San Miguelito.
+He was nicknamed “El caballo de hierro” (the iron horse) because of tackling capabilities.

 Club career

 Nicknamed Chalate, Torres has had a lengthy career abroad playing for Honduran sides like Platense and Arsenal Roatán.
 He left Platense after seven years for Real España in summer 2003.

 In January 2004 he left Real España after he refused to take up Honduran citizenship which the club asked him to bypass the foreign player quota.
 He then joined fellow Panamanian Donaldo González at Marathón and he moved to Iran to play alongside compatriot Carlos Rivera with local giants Persepolis.

 In January 2007, Torres returned to Honduras to play for Victoria after an unsuccessful spell with Persepolis.
-Later he played in Guatemala for second division sides Deportivo Sanarate F.C. and C.D.
+Later, he played in Guatemala for second division sides Deportivo Sanarate F.C. and C.D.
 Guastatoya.
 He returned to Panama in January 2010 after 14 years abroad when signed by Sporting San Miguelito.